Adavale expands its Tanzanian nickel footprint

 Under the first stage of the four-stage farm-in, Adavale has the immediate and exclusive right to explore and evaluate the 2 licences for 12 months upon payment per licence of US$12,500 in cash and US$25,000 in Adavale shares.

-During the first 12 months Adavale must spend at least the minimum US$500 per annum per square kilometre exploration expenditure as required by the Mining Commission.
+During the first 12 months Adavale must spend at least the minimum US$500 per square kilometre on exploration as required by the Mining Commission.

 Should the company be satisfied by its exploration results, it can proceed with the right to earn 65% interest in the licences by paying on a per licence basis to the vendor US$25,000 in cash and US$75,000 in shares while continuing the minimum exploration expenditure requirements.